 As a supposed adult that I am, I now enjoy it, along with every other Japanese style dish cooked in a pot.

 Are there other kappo style restaurants?
-Yea, they are in name only, and there are only a few more that are truly kappo, and I will be updating this article (Kappo Irifune and Kappo Miyabi which touts themselves as sushi and kushiyaki).
+Yeah, they are in name only, and there are only a few more that are truly kappo, and I will be updating this article (Kappo Irifune and Kappo Miyabi which touts themselves as sushi and kushiyaki).

 Kappo Honda